Words to remember: Canadian newsmakers have their say on COVID-19

 ———

-"And then everyone will put pressure on public health to solve it, our health-care system to deal with it, and government to pay for it when all we have to do is stay the blazes home." — Nova Scotia Premier Stephen McNeil after saying he's tired of seeing full parking lots at grocery and large retail stores, warning there will be increased community spread in the province if people continue to blatantly ignore health officials.
+"We will succeed.
+And that success will belong to every one of us.
+We should take comfort that while we may have more still to endure, better days will return.
+We will be with our friends again.
+We will be with our families again.
+We will meet again." — The Queen.

-This report by The Canadian Press was first published April 3, 2020.
+This report by The Canadian Press was first published on April 5, 2020.

 The Canadian Press